Freaktown

 Freaktown is a Canadian animated series produced by Portfolio Entertainment, being the first creation of the group's cartoon studio.
 Devised by Peter Ricq and Philippe Ivanusic, the series premiered on Teletoon on June 20, 2016.
-Internationally, the series premiered on Disney XD in Southeast Asia on May 28 and 29, 2016 and is currently airing on Pop Max in the United Kingdom, Boing in France, Hungama TV and Disney XD in India, and Cartoon Network in Australia and New Zealand.
+Internationally, the series premiered on Disney XD in Southeast Asia on May 28 and 29, 2016 and also aired on Pop Max in the United Kingdom, Boing in France, Hungama TV and Disney XD in India, and Cartoon Network in Australia and New Zealand.

 Plot

 The series focuses on Ben Bones, an undead skeleton and Lenny, an anthropomorphic mantis.
 They are to protect their Freaktown against a massive makeover of the cute and cuddly kind, courtesy of Princess Boo Boo, the spoiled brat ruler of Sweetlandia and her right-hand bear, Lord Cuddles the Fluffy.